 With the arrival of nice weather on the street, there are more and more cyclists and motorcyclists, who are also the most vulnerable group of traffic participants.
 Motorcyclists are deprived of the advantage.
 Why is it like that?
 The most common situation is when the driver of the car turns left.
 There are two possible scenarios of an accident.
 The first is when the motorcycle comes to meet, the driver of the car misjudges its speed, so he decides to turn thinking that he will still arrive.

 It’s gambling and gambling right from the start, and there’s no place for that in traffic.
 Another situation is when a motorcyclist walks around or overtakes a car, and the driver not only does not turn on the turn signal but turns faster or better without checking the blind spot.
+Blind spots are an important safety procedure to take when driving as it allows you to be aware of your surroundings before turning or merging lanes.
+Check out this guide on how to safely check blind spots.

 9. The heat affects the driver’s focus